daviddwlee84/DeepLearningPractice/Project/SemeionHandwrittenDigit/README.md

 * maybe is shuffle problem, but I did shuffle the dataset twice
 * maybe is test set problem, but training loss is acting weird too. (far away from I playing around with MNIST)
 * or maybe is the parameters problem, but I don't think it will affect that much...
+* or maybe the training set is too small that the weights keep stay (overfit) in the final state...

 ## Links